-Government s Power Outages the list provided in this brochure and Make sure you have a plan in place, in case there are prolonged power outages.
-What to do when you lose power: ✤ Be energy safe Keep clear of fallen powerlines and keep others away.
-The powerlines may still be live, so you should call your local electricity distributor (see the "Faults and Emergencies" number on your most recent electricity bill).
-Check your neighbour's house to see if they have also lost power.
-If your neighbour has power on, then check to see if your safety switch has been tripped. and other open flames keep naked flames away from flammable material. off (because they could come back generators to household wiring.

-✤ Engage a licensed electrician to do all electrical work.
-'Do It Yourself' electrical work is very dangerous and illegal.
-If the power has been cut due to storm damage to your house, get a licensed electrician to ensure it is safe before any repairs are carried out.
-Try to keep cold and frozen food cold.
+★ Be energy safe Keep clear of fallen powerlines and keep others away.
+The powerlines may still be live, so you should call your local electricity distributor (see the "Faults and Emergencies" number on your most recent electricity bill). - Check your neighbour's house to see if they have also lost power.
+If your neighbour has power on, then check to see if your safety switch has been tripped. - Be careful when using candles and other open flames keep naked flames away from flammable material. - Make sure appliances are turned off (because they could come back on when you are not there). - Don't try to connect temporary generators to household wiring. - Engage a licensed electrician to do all electrical work.
+'Do It Yourself' electrical work is very dangerous and illegal. - If the power has been cut due to storm damage to your house, get a licensed electrician to ensure it is safe before any repairs are carried out.
+Be safe with food Try to keep cold and frozen food cold.
 If food is still cold to touch, less than 5 degrees C, it is safe to use.
-Move food from the fridge to the freezer. ✤ Once cold or frozen food is no longer cold to touch, 5 degrees C or above, it can be kept and eaten for up to four hours and then it must be thrown away or, if it is raw meat, it should be cooked and eaten. ✤ Eat hot food within four hours of it being hot or throw it away. ₩ If power is restored when frozen food is still solid the food is safe to refreeze. a/s If available, put bagged ice under food packages and trays stored in freezers and fridges if power failure lasts more than one hour.
-Place an insulating blanket over cold or frozen food where possible.
+Move food from the fridge to the freezer.

+Once cold or frozen food is no longer cold to touch, 5 degrees C or above, it can be kept and eaten for up to four hours and then it must be thrown away or, if it is raw meat, it should be cooked and eaten. - Eat hot food within four hours of it being hot or throw it away. - If power is restored when frozen food is still solid the food is safe to refreeze. - ☼ If available, put bagged ice under food packages and trays stored in freezers and fridges if power failure lasts more than one hour. - Place an insulating blanket over cold or frozen food where possible.
 Only open fridge and freezer doors when absolutely necessary, this will keep the food and air temperature colder for longer.
-Be a good neighbour Check and offer support to neighbours and relatives particularly those with special needs, such as elderly people and people with disabilities.
+Be a good neighbour Check and offer support to neighbours and relatives particularly those with special needs, such as elderly people and people with Power outages Know how to prepare and be safe Powerline Bushfire Safety Program disabilities.

 There's a lot of useful advice online on how to be energy safe with resources to download.
-Visit delwp.vic.gov.au/ poweroutages for more information on how to get prepared, or call the Customer Service Centre on 136 186 Hard copies of the guide are also available at your Council offices. ✤ Be careful when using candles ✤ Make sure appliances are turned on when you are not there).
-Don't try to connect temporary Be safe with food
+Visit delwp.vic.gov.au/ poweroutages for more information on how to get prepared, or call the Customer Service Centre on 136 Hard copies of the guide are also available at your Council offices.